 One of the objectives of biophilic design is making interiors intriguing and interesting, imitating natural environments.

 In a biophilic office, it’s common to see areas defined by plants or acoustic panels.
 In biophilic terms, this mimics natural landscapes by adding a sense of prospect and refuge to the space.

 Overall, a biophilic office is a very welcoming space.
 Lounge areas are comfortable and conference rooms often look like an inviting dining room.

 We all know that we can’t stay focused for hours and hours in a raw.
 If even we try, our productivity will inevitably decrease after some time, making us feel even more nervous as we’re not working well.

 The solution is taking a break, and a biophilic office has dedicated spaces designed to make breaks as regenerating as possible.

-Keeping interiors healthy also means taking into account other elements like air quality and lighting.
+Keeping interiors healthy also means addressing other elements like air quality and lighting.

 To make the quality of the air as good as possible, it's important to check the VOCs (volatile organic compounds) emissions of all materials used.
 And air-purifying plants can give extra help.